bliutech/obfuscator/README.md

 # Obfuscator LLVM (OLLVM)

 This repository is a fork of [obfuscator-llvm/obfuscator](https://github.com/obfuscator-llvm/obfuscator) with patches and updates since the original project is no longer maintained.
-For more information about the origina project, please visit the original project's [wiki](https://github.com/obfuscator-llvm/obfuscator/wiki)!
+For more information about the original project, please visit the original project's [wiki](https://github.com/obfuscator-llvm/obfuscator/wiki)!
 Currently, this repository patches the [LLVM-4.0](https://github.com/obfuscator-llvm/obfuscator/tree/llvm-4.0) version of the project.

 ## Installation
 The following are slightly modified installation instructions from the original project to build this repository.